Writing a Construction Safety Plan for Hurricane Season

 Once you get the announcement that it’s safe to return to the area, it’s time to assess the damage and start cleaning up.

 - Be careful when walking in standing water, which may contain sharp or jagged objects.

 - Use caution when entering the building because structural elements may be weakened.

 During a hurricane, water will inevitably flood your worksite.
 Removing it is important for the safety of your property and neighboring structures.
 Standing water can soften the ground, compromising structural stability.

 There's also a good chance you'll have debris in your yard that the wind dragged in.
 Be sure to clear heavier items as soon as possible to avoid them sinking into soft, soggy ground.

 - Place pumps in excavations or basements before the storm hits.

 - Have dehumidifiers and fans available to dry out the space.

-Communicate Your Construction Hurricane Plan with the Team
+Communicate Your Hurricane Preparedness Plan with the Team

 Finally, the most important step is to keep your team informed about hurricane precautions.